by Andrew Pacholyk MS L.Ac ~

 Peacefulmind.com (courtesy of timespace.com)

-We have been “lunar lucky” these last few months!
+We are “lunar lucky” these next few months!

 A supermoon occurs when the full moon is at the closest point of its orbit to the Earth, which is also called the perigee.
 That makes the moon look extra-close and extra bright — up to 14 percent bigger and 30 percent brighter than a full moon at its furthest point from Earth, called the apogee.

 Pair that up with a lunar eclipse, and you will have a spectacular view of the moon turning dark as it moves out of the sun’s light and into the shadow of the Earth.
 Only the light reflected off Earth will be visible on its surface, producing a ruddy red-brown color on the moon’s surface during totality.